-Ascogonia were observed on female fertile strain thalli aged of 11 days (Figure 8).
-To determine a putative minimum age for female receptivity, microconidia suspensions were sprayed on cultures of the female fertile strain CH0997 from 4 to 11 days after the starting of the culture.
-When the female fertile strain was grown during seven days or more on RFA medium before inoculation (i.e. six days or more at 25°C and one day at 20°C), the formation of perithecia in those conditions occurred six days after spraying microconidia suspension.
-For younger cultures, i.e. when the female fertile strain was grown six days or less on RFA medium before inoculation (i.e. five days or less at 25°C and one day at 20°C), it took more than six days for perithecia to be formed (seven to ten days for cultures aged of six to three days, respectively; Figure 9).
+onditions) on Wiley Online Library for rules of use; OA articles are governed by the applicable Creative Common strain CH0997 from 4 to 11 days after the starting of the culture.
+When the female fertile strain was grown for 7 days or more on RFA medium before inoculation (i.e., 6 days or more at 25°C and 1 day at 20°C), the formation of perithecia in those conditions occurred 6 days after spraying microconidia suspension.
+For younger cultures, that is, when the female fertile strain was grown 6 days or less on RFA medium before inoculation (i.e., 5 days or less at 25°C and 1 day at 20°C), it took more than 6 days for perithecia to be formed (7-10 days for cultures aged of 6-3 days, respectively; Figure 9).
 Hence, the age of the female thallus influences the ability to form perithecia.